lubeda/EsphoMaTrix/README.md

 ### local use

 If you download the componets-folder from the repo an install it in your esphome you have more stable installation.
 But if there are new features you won't see them.
-If needed customize the yaml to your folder structure.
+If needed to customize the yaml to your folder structure.

 ```
 external_components: